joheenc/QPE-FIT/README.md

 # With GPU support (requires CUDA)
 pip install qpe-fit[gpu]
 ```
-The current version of QPE-FIT was only testest on CuPy/CUDA v12, which supports Python 3.8-3.12 (hence the pickiness regarding python version above).
+The current version of QPE-FIT was only tested on CuPy/CUDA v12, which supports Python 3.8-3.12 (hence the pickiness regarding python version above).
 If you need a different CuPy version, ping me and I'll try to update the package accordingly.

 ## Dependencies